2017 Inauguration: CNN Denied Press Credentials For The ‘Deploraball’

 The Deploraball — which is a callback to Hillary Clinton’s famous “basket of deplorables” remark about Donald Trump supporters — is a sold-out social event this evening, the night before the GOP standard-bearer is sworn in as president, for about 1,000 pro-Trump grassroots activists and social media luminaries who backed the New York real estate mogul in the election.
 The gala will take place at the National Press Club in downtown D.C.

-On Twitter, the Deploraball MAGA3X group disclosed a response that it had sent to CNN.
+On Twitter, the Deploraball #MAGA3X group disclosed a response that it had sent to CNN.

 “We’re hosting the Deploraball at the Press Club because we support quality journalism.
 We sincerely want to rebuild trust with the media.
 Unfortunately, we feel your coverage during the election was biased to the point of being irresponsible.
 We question your integrity as an institution of journalism.
 Therefore, we will not be issuing you press passes.”